determined-ai/determined/docs/release-notes/bulk-endpoint-experiment-config.rst

 **Deprecated Features**

--  API: All endpoints that list experiments, ``/api/v1/experiments`` and ``/api/v1/experiments-search``, in a future version will no longer return the experiment config field.
+-  API: The experiment API object in a future version will have its ``config`` field removed to improve performance of the system.
+A new ``config`` field is added now to the response of ``/api/v1/experiments/{experiment_id}`` that can be used as a replacement.

    If you are not calling the APIs manually there will be no impact to you.